Lugribossk/simple-dashboard/README.md

 Name|Default|Description
 ---|---|---
 type||`status-code`
-url|None|URL to request and check response status code for. link|url|Link when clicking on the status indicator.
+url||URL to request and check response status code for. link|url|Link when clicking on the status indicator.

 ### Status.io